IIIF/awesome-iiif/readme.md

 - [ALTO to Annotation list](https://github.com/glenrobson/iiif_stuff/tree/master/alto2annotations) - This XSLT converts an ALTO xml document to an annotation lists for use with a IIIF manifests.
 - [Annona Annotation Library: iiif-annotation viewer JavaScript library](https://ncsu-libraries.github.io/annona/) - JavaScript library that uses custom tags and url of the annotation to load annotated image, corresponding annotations, tags, and text into HTML object or OpenSeadragon viewer with overlays.
+- [Glycerine Workbench](https://glycerine.io/) – A scholarly annotation and publication workbench.
+Glycerine provides end-to-end workflows for collaboration and publishing of images.
+Glycerine is a comprehensive framework for institutional integration.
 - [Recogito](https://recogito.pelagios.org/) - A popular and award-winning Digital Humanities platform for collaborative document annotation, maintained by [Pelagios](https://pelagios.org/).
 - [Storiiies](http://storiiies.cogapp.com/) - Demos of using annotations for storytelling.